thegetty/quire-docs/content/docs-v1/styles-customization.md

 ### Add Custom Classes to Pages

-Every `.md` file in a Quire publication has a "class" that controls the styling of that page.
-The class is applied to the page via the `layout` key.
-For example, the class `quire-entry` will be applied any time `layout: entry` is used.
-The `quire-entry` class styles the page so that a single image or object is featured prominently.

-The only hard coded `classes` that are surfaced in the `_content` directory are those found in the page YAML of the PDF pages included in the default starter: `copyright-page`, `half-title-page`, and `title-page`.
+You can added classes to `.md` files to change the styling of that page.
+You can view the predefined classes in the [*Page YAML Classes*](/docs-v1/variables/#page-yaml-classes) section of the [*Default Style Variables and Other Configurations*](/docs-v1/variables/) guide.

 However, you aren't tied to Quire's predefined `classes`.
 You can also create your own!
 This is done by writing custom CSS that defines the function of that class and then using the `classes` key in the page YAML to apply it.